 In essence, the Galaxy Warriors' name was meant to mimic Masters of the Universe, but the actual design of the figures themselves effectively renders the "Galaxy" portion of the name null-and-void.
 Thus, the only science-fiction element in the Galaxy Warriors line is the name Galaxy Warriors.

 Maybe the lack of science fiction elements in the GW line was due to budget restrictions, but I believe there is a good chance that Sungold made a conscious decision to not include sci-fi elements.
 After all, Sungold drew a lot of design inspiration from the fantasy paintings of Frank Frazetta, and none of the paintings we can directly trace back to the GW line include any sci-fi elements.
-For details about the Frazetta influence please see, The Frazetta Connection
+For details about the Frazetta influence please see, The Frazetta Connection.

 The budget restriction theory only goes so far when we consider that Sungold sculpted twelve unique and detailed heads and four large beasts for the line.
 It would have been simple for them to make one head a cyborg or robot.
 Also, it would have been easy to make one of the accessories a gun, or one of the beasts into a small flying machine or vehicle.